-June L. Preast, PhD, NCSP is an Assistant Professor and Program Coordinator in School Psychology in the College of Education at the University of Alabama.
+June L. Preast, PhD, NCSP is an Assistant Professor in School Psychology in the College of Education at the University of Alabama.

 Dr. Preast obtained her doctoral degree in school psychology from the University of Missouri.
 She completed her masters and specialist work in school psychology at East Carolina University, where she also earned the Nationally Certified School Psychologist distinction.
 Prior to attending the University of Missouri, Dr. Preast practiced school psychology for two years in Eastern North Carolina.